akka/alpakka-samples/alpakka-sample-http-csv-to-kafka-scala/step_002_extract_http_entity/README.md

 ### Description

 The HTTP response with status OK is expected and the contained HTTP entity is extracted.
-Instead of the HTTP respoinse the contained entity (page content) continues in the stream in the form of @scaladoc:[ByteString](akka.util.ByteString) elements.
+Instead of the HTTP response, the contained entity (page content) continues in the stream in the form of @scaladoc:[ByteString](akka.util.ByteString) elements.